 2011-12: Mersch was the third-leading scorer for Wisconsin as a sophomore.
 Skating in all situations for the Badgers, he scored 14 goals with 16 assists and was minus-five with 37 penalty minutes in 37 games.
 Seven of Mersch’s goals were scored on the power play.
 Wisconsin struggled to break the .500 mark, finishing an uncharacteristic 10th in the WCHA.
 The Badgers forced Denver to overtime in the decisive game of their three-game, first-round series in the WCHA tournament before falling 3-2.
 Mersch struggled against the powerful Pioneers; finishing minus-four with no points.

 2012-13: Mersch was the top scorer for Wisconsin as a junior; leading the Badgers with 23 goals and adding 13 assists in 36 games.
 Paired with sophomore winger Joseph Labate much of the season, he was +18 with 22 penalty minutes and scored six goals on the power play.
 The Badgers finished tied for fourth in the WCHA and earned an NCAA bid after capturing the WCHA Broadmoor Trophy; defeating Colorado College, 3-2 in the championship game.
 Wisconsin lost to Massachusetts-Lowell, 6-1, in the NCAA Northeast Regional tournament.

-Mersch is a big bodied and mature player who has done well at the NCAA level and progressed into a nice power forward over his career.
-Mersch shows responsibility in all areas of the ice, and has a very underrated scoring and offensive capability.
-His University of Wisconsin squad was the WCHA champion in 2012-13 and his team leading 23 goals were a big part of it.
-He developed a solid two-way game and has improved his offensive upside considerably since the start of his career.
+Mersch is a big bodied and mature player who has made steady progress as a power forward during his career.
+He is responsible in all areas of the ice and has a very underrated scoring ability and offensive instincts.
+More of a pure goal scorer than a playmaker, he has a solid two-way game and has improved his offensive upside considerably.